sankage/factorials/readme.md

   6, 4, 7, 6, 8, 8, 4, 4, 3, 7, 7, 6, 4, 1, 5, 6, 8, 9, 6, 0, 5, 1, 2, 0, 0, 0, 0, 0, 0, 0,
   0, 0, 0, 0, 0]
 ```

+## LIMITS

+Given [ECMA Section 8.5 - Numbers](http://ecma262-5.com/ELS5_HTML.htm#Section_8.5), `9007199254740992` is the maximum integer Javascript allows.

+As a result of this limit, this code should theoretically work up to `1000799917193443!`.

+Given that each iteration multiplies the array components by the next highest integer up to the desired factorial and that the highest possible multiple in the array is a single digit: 9, at the final iteration you would possibly be multiplying `1000799917193443 * 9 = 9007199254740987` at each index in the array.